-US stocks take a breather after record day
+US stocks trade cautiously after record day

-U.S. stocks are trading lower on Tuesday, a day after the S&P 500 set its sixth record close of the year.
+U.S. stocks are trading cautiously lower on Tuesday, a day after the S&P 500 set its sixth record close of the year.

 Continue Reading Below